Weott, California

-Weott is a census-designated place in Humboldt County, California.
+Weott is an unincorporated community in Humboldt County, California.
 It is located 375 km north of San Francisco and 40 km due east of the Pacific Ocean.
 Lower Weott is situated at an elevation of 100 m along the Avenue of the Giants scenic highway and in the flood plain of the South Fork of the Eel River.
-The population was 288 at the 2010 census.
+The population was 219 at the 2020 census.
+For statistical purposes, the United States Census Bureau has defined Weott as a census-designated place (CDP).

-Weott is not related to Camp Weeott, a fishing village, which was established 60 km northwest of Weott, near Ferndale, California, about 1925, and destroyed in a 1955 flood.
+Weott is not related to Camp Weeott, a fishing village, which was established 60 km northwest of Weott, near Ferndale, about 1925, and destroyed in a 1955 flood.

 History

-The town of Weott is believed to be named after a sub-grouping of the Wishosk people who lived at the delta of the Eel River 60 km northwest of current-day Weott.
+The town of Weott is believed to be named after a sub-grouping of the Wishosk people who lived at the delta of the Eel River 60 km northwest of present-day Weott.
 The Wishosk word for that area and the people who lived there was wíyat.
 The general name for this group is now Wiyot.
 The town of Weott is beyond the bounds of the areas known to have been utilized or inhabited by the Wiyot.
 In 1849, when whites arrived looking for new supply routes to the Trinity gold mines, the Sinkyone peoples were living in the area.
 The Wiyot were further north and currently occupy the Table Bluff Reservation outside Loleta.
 Indian Agent Redick McKee's 1851 expedition brought a rush of homestead filings.
 Native groups militated against this.
 The resulting conflicts led to the establishment of organized vigilante committees such as the Volunteer Company of Dragoons and continued through at least the 1870s.

 Before 1925, Weott had been known informally as Helm's Mill or Helm's Camp.
 Helm's Camp set up where redwood ties were being made for the railroad being constructed along the Eel River.
 It was later known as McKee's Mill (named for Ernest McKee, who operated a shingle mill just east of lower Weott, but was lost in the flood of 1964.
 When the residents submitted a request to the United States Postal Service for a post office in that year, however, they had to decide on a definitive name.
 At least one source records that the residents were required to do this because there was already a town named McKee in California, but this appears to not be true.
 Another source says that a naming contest led to the name Weott, yet another that the USPOD chose the name from several submitted.
 The ZIP Code is 95571, with four-digit suffixes tied to post office box numbers.
 There is no home delivery in Weott.
 Weott is in area code 707.